 The 5-Minute Fix for Post-Meal Weight Gain

-Your biology changes slightly in your 40a.
-With a few minutes of post-meal movement, you can increase your metabolism and keep weight steady.
+Your biology changes slightly in your 40s.
+With a few minutes of post-meal movement, you can stabilize your metabolism and weight.

 Welcome to the Healthy Aging Newsletter, a free publication translating trustworthy medical research into simple habits to age well, free of chronic disease.
 I’m Dr. Ashori, a family medicine doctor turned health coach.